dskow-publishing-llc/Dskow.Filters/README.md

 # Dskow.Filters
-A collection of online digital filters for Digital Signal Processing (DSP).
+A collection of online digital filters for Audio Processing on .NET Standard 2.0 framework.